Religious sector resistance against the Marcos dictatorship: Among the Protestant denominations

-While protestants represented a much smaller portion of the Philippine population in relation to Catholics during the 1970s, there were significant opposition movements within the various Protestant denominations, whether mainline or evangelical.
+While Protestants represented a much smaller portion of the Philippine population in relation to Catholics during the 1970s, there were significant opposition movements within the various Protestant denominations, whether mainline or evangelical.

-Among the mainline denominations, there were significant opposition movements within the Philippine Independent Church, the United Church of Christ in the Philippines, and the United Methodist Church in the Philippines.
+Among the mainline Protestant denominations, there were significant opposition movements within the Philippine Independent Church, the United Church of Christ in the Philippines, and the United Methodist Church in the Philippines.

-Among the evangelical denominations, the most prominent church-based opposition was in individual congregations like the Diliman Bible Church, and among the evangelical Pentecostal churches, the Foursquare Church in Romblon.
+Because evangelical denominations tend towards locally independent congregations and are thus less centralized, the most prominent evangelical opposition was in organizations like the Institute for Studies in Asian Church and Culture and individual congregations like the Diliman Bible Church, and among the evangelical Pentecostal churches, the Foursquare Church in Romblon.
+The Institute for Studies in Asian Church and Culture and the Diliman Bible Church played a key role in the formation of the Konsensiya ng Febrero Siete (KONFES) coalition which mobilized evangelicals during the 1986 People Power revolution.

 Muslim

 Muslim Filipinos had been targeted by repressive policies of the Marcos Administration since even before the imposition of Martial Law in 1972, with the Jabidah Massacre of 18 March 1968 being a watershed moment for discontent.
 The Muslim Independence Movement (MIM) was formed two months later on 1 May 1968, although it was sidelined only five months later when its leader, former Cotabato governor Datu Udtog Matalam, joined the Marcos Administration as Adviser on Muslim Affairs.
 Although the MIM failed to gain the support of the Muslim masses, President Marcos used its existence (along with that of the recently formed Communist Party of the Philippines) as one of the reasons for proclaiming Martial Law on 23 September 1972.
 In December 1972 the MIM ceased to exist when Matalam surrendered to Marcos, although a splinter group, the Moro National Liberation Front, had earlier formed in October 1972.